Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In the scenario of strong TDE wind-torus interactions, we find that the dramatic collision is able to accelerate charged particles to relativistic energies, and generate gamma-ray, radio emissions and neutrinos.
-The fiducial parameters are listed in Table \ref{table1}, among which the key parameters are $\Lkin$ and $\Eep\cv$ for gamma-ray and radio emissions.
-We find that the gamma-rays are dominated by ICS of CRe accelerated at bow shocks on AGN photons, and the luminosity is $\sim 10^{41} \ergs \Lkinf (\Eep\cv/0.01)$.
-The radio emission from the synchrotron of CRe is also mainly contributed by bow shocks, and at 1-10GHz, the luminosity is a few times $10^{35}\ergs \Lkinf (\Eep\cv/0.01)$ for magnetic field strength of 100 mG in our fiducial model.
-Moreover, the cloud shocks can also generate gamma-rays by pp collisions, with luminosity of $\sim 1\times10^{40}\ergs$, and the neutrino emission is also in this level.
+In the scenario of strong TDE wind-torus interactions, we find that the dramatic collision is able to accelerate charged particles to relativistic energies, and generate gamma-ray, radio-infrared emissions and neutrinos.
+These emissions are multi-band and multimessenger afterglows accompanied with the X-ray afterglows with a time lag of $r_t/\vw \simeq 3 {\rm yr} ~\frac{r_t}{0.1 {\rm pc}} \left(\frac{\vw}{0.1 c}\right)^{-1}$, where $r_t$ can be measured by the time delay of infrared echo, the line width of the transient coronal lines or other methods.